FRINX Smart Build Engine (SBE)

-The Frinx Smart Build Engine (SBE) is a continuous integration and continuous deployment system based on Docker containers.
-It leverages well-known open source projects and comes pre-integrated to get you up and running quicker.
-The system is container based and can run on one or multiple host VMs.
+Ready-to-run package for the entire software development process.
+A continuous integration and continuous deployment system based on Docker containers, it leverages well-known open source projects and comes pre-integrated to get you up and running quicker.
+Can run on one or multiple host VMs.

-All SBE tools are accessible via a single jump-off page.
+All SBE tools accessible via a single jump-off page.

 For questions and orders please contact our team at email@example.com.

 – Docker containers with open source CI/CD components

 – Scripts to configure, deploy and manage containers and applications

 – Scripts for building the FRINX ODL distribution and sample applications

 Figure 1: SBE components